UPPMAX/UPPMAX-documentation/docs/CONTRIBUTING.md

   (e.g. use 4 spaces for indentation).

-Anyone with a GitHub account can suggest changes by clicking the 'Edit' button, whihc is present on each document page.
+Anyone with a GitHub account can suggest changes by clicking the 'Edit' button, which is present on each document page.

 ???- question "How to create an issue?"